chiraz/Definitive-Guide-of-Tunisian-Dialect-NLP-Resources/Readme.md

 - I. Zribi, M. Ellouze, L. H. Belguith, and P. Blache, “Spoken Tunisian Arabic corpus” STAC”: Transcription and annotation.”
+In Research in Computing Science, vol. 90, pp. 123–135, 2015

+Notes and excerpts:
-In Research in Computing Science, vol. 90, pp. 123–135, 2015 "transcribed 5 hours of spontaneous Tunisian Arabic speech enriched with morpho-syntactic and disfluencies annotations."
+  "transcribed 5 hours of spontaneous Tunisian Arabic speech enriched with morpho-syntactic and disfluencies annotations."

 - J. Younes, H. Achour, and E. Souissi, "Constructing Linguistic Resources for the Tunisian Dialect Using Textual User-Generated Contents on the Social Web", In Proceedings of the 1st International Workshop on Natural Language Processing for Informal Text (NLPIT), pp. 3–14, 2015.

+Notes and excerpts:
 	"The authors extracted textual user-generated content from social networks that they filtered and classified automatically.
 From the built corpora they drew a picture of the main features related to the Tunisian dialect."

 - A. Masmoudi, Y. Esteve, M. E. Khmekhem, F. Bougares, and L. H. Belguith, “Phonetic tool for the Tunisian Arabic,” In Spoken Language Technologies for Under-Resourced Languages, 2014.
+URL: https://link.springer.com/chapter/10.1007%2F978-3-319-24800-4_1

 Keywords: Tunisian dialect Language identification Corpus construction Dictionary construction Social web textual contents

-URL: https://link.springer.com/chapter/10.1007%2F978-3-319-24800-4_1
+Notes and excerpts:
 	"The authors generated automatically phonetic dictionaries for the Tunisian dialect by using a rules-based approach.
 	The work is part of an automatic speech recognition framework for  Tunisian Arabic in the field of railway transport."

 - A. Hamdi, N. Gala, and A. Nasr, “Automatically building a Tunisian lexicon for deverbal nouns,” in Proceedings of the First In Workshop on Applying NLP Tools to Similar Languages, Varieties and Dialects, pp. 95–102, 2014.

+Notes and excerpts:
 	"The authors presented a bilingual lexicon of deverbal nouns between MSA and Tunisian dialect that has been created automatically.
 	They extended an existing Tunisian verbal lexicon by using a table of  deverbal patterns in order to generate pairs of Tunisian and MSA deverbal nouns."

 - Rihab Bouchlaghem and Aymen Elkhlifi, "Tunisian dialect Wordnet creation and enrichment using web resources and other Wordnets", 2014.

+Notes and excerpts:
 	"we propose TunDiaWN (Tunisian dialect Wordnet) a lexical resource for the dialect language spoken in Tunisia.
 	Our TunDiaWN construction approach is founded, in one hand, on a corpus based method to analyze and extract Tunisian dialect words.
 	A CLUSTERING technique is adapted and applied to mine the possible relations existing between the Tunisian dialect extracted words and